Alageshwari319/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Start the program and input the dataset containing hours studied (independent variable) and marks scored (dependent variable).
+1. Read the dataset containing study hours (independent variable) and marks scored (dependent variable).
-2.Create and train the Simple Linear Regression model using the given dataset.
+2. Calculate the mean of study hours and marks, then compute the slope (m) and intercept (b) of the regression line.
-3. Predict the marks for the given number of study hours using the trained model.
+3. Predict the marks using the simple linear regression equation:
+         Y=mX+b
-4. Display the predicted result and plot the regression line along with the actual data points.
+4. Display the predicted marks and plot the regression line along with the given data points.

 ## Program:
 ```